4 cups (12 oz) fresh cranberries

 Filling:

-Crust: Cut the butter into the flour until it is crumbly and there is no more dry powder.
+Cut the butter into the flour until it is crumbly and there is no more dry powder.
 Dissolve the salt in the water, and stir into the flour to make a soft dough.
 Knead it a bit to get it all together.
 Form a ball, wrap in plastic wrap, and place in fridge to chill until hard.

-Stir together the rest of the filling ingredients.
+Stir together all the filling ingredients.

 When the crust dough is hard, divide it in half.
 Place a piece of waxed paper on the counter, and sprinkle with flour.
 Roll out half the dough to a circle big enough to fit in the pie tin.
 It should be somewhat thick crust.
 Place the tin upside-down on the dough, and flip it over with the dough and waxed paper to get the dough inside.
 Remove the waxed paper and press the dough down into the tin.

-Stir the chicken mix into the rest of the filling.
-Spread the filling into the pie tin.
+Spread the filling into the pie crust.

-Roll out the rest of the crust in the same way, using the waxed paper to lift it and place it on the top of the pie.
+Roll out the rest of the crust dough in the same way, using the waxed paper to lift it and place it on the top of the pie.
 Trim the edge of the crust and pinch the top and bottom together.

 Brush the beaten egg whites onto the crust.
 Make a cool design on the top crust with the remaining dough!
 Make sure there are some cuts in the top crust.
 Brush the design with egg whites as well.

-Bake for about 1 hour, until the internal temperature reaches or exceeds 165° F.
+Bake for about 45 minutes, until the internal temperature reaches or exceeds 165° F.

 Preheat oven to 425° F.